fargome/ActionFengShui/README.md

 Let's play with Fengshui through [fengshui-api](https://fengshui-api.com/) on our Google Assistant.

 ## Tutorial
-You can find a tutorial on how to implement it on this (github page)[https://stephanec.github.io/ActionFengShui/].
+You can find a tutorial on how to implement it on this [github page](https://stephanec.github.io/ActionFengShui/).

 ## DialogFlow
 [Dialogflow](www.dialogflow.com) is in charge of Natural Language Processing.